Home > Guide Bot Recipe: Sales Qualification Questions

 - Chat widget schedule for each widget OR 24/7 Agent Coverage

-If you are sending your chats to an integration (helpdesk, CRM), you can dispose of each in a different way depending on the type of question that was asked.
+If you are sending your chats to an integration (helpdesk, CRM), you can route each in a different way depending on the type of question that was asked.
 Or, you could even send them to different integrations.
 Please note that this recipe describes the simplest approach to the scenario.
 There are many ways you could refine it.
 See “Improving the Recipe” below for details.

-- Sales SMB
+- Sales Regular

 - Sales Enterprise

-You are now ready to create your Guide Bots!
+You are now ready to create your Guide Bot!
 This recipe will not cover all of the details of Guide Bot settings.
 To understand the configuration options, please read How to Configure Guide Bot.